Verification

 What it produces

 A discrepancy report followed by a fix plan in documentation/plans/ containing only the fixes you approved.
-Additionally, features described in documentation but not implemented at all are listed separately for your prioritization — they're never auto-added to the backlog.
+Additionally, features described in documentation but not implemented at all are listed separately for your prioritization — you're asked what to do with each one — add to backlog, handle now, or ignore.

 Closing the loop